panzerdp/dmitripavlutin.com/posts/175-react-comments/index.md

 ## 2. JavaScript comments around JSX

-Again, the good thing about React is that outside the JSX it's the regular JavaScript code.
+Again, the good thing about React is that outside JSX it's regular JavaScript code.

-You can use that as an advantage and write JavaScript comments exactly just before the JSX tag:
+You can that advantage of that and write JavaScript comments just before the JSX tag:

 ```jsx
 function MyComponent() {